johnalison/obsidian-notes/Journal/7 November 2024 Thursday.md

 # [[Run3 Synthetic Data]]
 - Ideas for improvements...
 Do TTSubtraction add ttbar ps data
 - Try to improve selected jet multiplicity
-- Compare mixed to synthetic to fourtag
+- [ ] Compare mixed to synthetic to threeTag

 # FBC2